thoughtworks/smip/crates/vsomeip-rs/README.md

 ### vsomeip-sys
 This is the low-level binding to the vsomeip library.
-It is a direct mapping of the C API to Rust.
+It is a direct mapping of the C++ API to Rust.
 This crate is not intended to be used directly by the user.
 It is used by the `vsomeip-rs` crate to provide a safe and idiomatic Rust API to the user.

 ### vsomeip-rs
 This is the high-level binding to the vsomeip library.
 It provides a safe and idiomatic Rust API to the user.
 This crate is intended to be used by the user to interact with the vsomeip library.